isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev.rst

 In order to avoid mutation overlaps due to simply having a large number of mutations, we'll remove UCEC from our sample pairings.

-OK, let's compute!
+OK, let's compute a Jaccard index between all the TCGA samples!
 Look for how the 'array' gets used.

 .. code-block:: sql

-  --
-  --
-  -- Now let's compute a Jaccard index between all the TCGA samples.
   --
   -- First we need each sample in the MC3 table to have the Sample_Barcode (16 characters long) for annotation, -- and we need to have one gene entry per sample.
 We get that by using the Group by function.